 We represent for-profit and nonprofit health care providers and affiliated businesses throughout the full spectrum of health care delivery, often acting as general or specialty counsel for providers.
 Our clients typically include:

 - Home health agencies

 - Ambulatory care facilities

 - Ancillary service providers – imaging centers, home health agencies, diagnostic testing facilities, physical therapy providers

 - Pharmacies and pharmacy benefit managers

-While many of us are life-long lawyers, you will also benefit from the broad professional expertise of others on our team who were once nurses, social workers, managed care professionals and health care executives.
+While many of us are lifelong lawyers, you will also benefit from the broad professional expertise of others on our team who were once nurses, social workers, managed care professionals or health care executives.